Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ### Overview of Dapr State Management API

 Dapr's state management API allows you to save, read, and query key/value pairs in the supported state stores.
 To try this out and without doing any code changes or installing any NuGet packages we can directly invoke the State Management API and store the data on Redis locally.
 When you initialized Dapr in your local development environment, it installed Redis container instance locally.
 So we can use Redis locally to store and retrieve state.
-If you navigate to the path `%USERPROFILE%\.dapr\components` you will find a file named `statestore.yaml`.
+If you navigate to the path `%USERPROFILE%\.dapr\components (assuming you are using windows)` you will find a file named `statestore.yaml`.
 Inside this file, you will see the properties needed to access the local Redis instance.
 The [state store template component file structure](https://docs.dapr.io/operations/components/setup-state-store/) can be found on this link.

 To try out the State Management APIs, run the Backend API from VS Code by running the following command.
 Remember to replace the place holders with your own values: